Alejandro Gómez (Mexican footballer)

-Jesús Alejandro Gómez Molina (/es/, born 31 January 2002) is a Mexican professional footballer who plays as a centre-back for Tijuana and the Mexico national team.
+Jesús Alejandro Gómez Molina (/es/, born 31 January 2002), also known as Pue, is a Mexican professional footballer who plays as a centre-back for Liga MX club Tijuana and the Mexico national team.

 Club career

 Atlas

 Gómez made his professional debut on 22 January 2019 with Atlas in the Copa MX group stage match against Leones Negros UdeG, losing 2–1.
 On 29 March, he made his Liga MX debut against Santos Laguna in a 1–0 victory.

 Boavista (loan)

 In August 2020, Gómez joined Portuguese club Boavista in a year-long loan.
-He made his Primeira Liga debut with the club on 19 September against C.D.
-Nacional, playing as a starter and finishing in a 3–3 draw.
+He made his Primeira Liga debut with the club on 19 September against Nacional, playing as a starter and finishing in a 3–3 draw.

 International career

 Youth

 Gómez was part of the under-17 side that participated at the 2019 CONCACAF U-17 Championship, where Mexico won the competition.
 He was included in the Best XI of the tournament.
 He also participated at the 2019 U-17 World Cup, where Mexico finished runner-up.
 Gómez was included in the France Football team of the tournament.